rackerlabs/support-how-to/content/managed-operations/cloud-servers-with-managed-operations-support-for-windows.md

 - [Windows Server 2012 with Service Pack R2](http://technet.microsoft.com/en-US/windowsserver/hh534429)

-**Note:** Detailed information about Linux support is located in [Cloud Servers with Managed Operations support for Linux](/how-to/cloud-servers-with-managed-operations-support-for-linux).
+**Note:** Detailed information about Linux support is located in [Linux Spheres of Support for Dedicated and Managed Operations](/how-to/linux-spheres-of-support-for-dedicated-and-managed-ops).

 ### Web Servers